geohackweek/preliminary/_episodes/00-geohack-intro.md

 ### Overview

-Welcome to the Cryospheric Sciences with ICESat-2 hackweek!
+Welcome to Geohackweek!
 Hackweeks were originally designed by the University of Washington's [eScience Institute](https://escience.washington.edu/), and they aim to provide a welcoming learning environment where you can learn new software tools, collaborate with colleagues, build community and make progress on specific projects.
 Our [hackweek model](https://www.pnas.org/content/115/36/8872) is constantly evolving and we invite you actively participate as we experiment with new approaches and ideas.

 <br>
 <img src="../files/images/hackweek-mission.png" width = "600" style="border:2px solid black">